 There is not typically an easy or quick answer when treating a long-term issue such as gas and bloating.
-However, by making small changes you will begin to find some much-needed relief, and with consistent treatment, the gas and bloating should come to an end over time.
+However, by making small changes, you will begin to find some much-needed relief, and with consistent treatment, the gas and bloating should come to an end over time.
 Although high Vata tends to be one of the major causes of this condition, there are numerous other factors that may be contributing as well.
 Since the first step in treatment is to eliminate the cause, these triggers need to be identified in order to remove them.
 Here are some common causes to look out for.

 Common Causes of Gas and Bloating